 - They are familiar.
 You’ve probably had a relationship with your bank for years, perhaps even decades, so you know that you can trust them with your money.

 - Lower exchange rates.
 But this face to face contact can come at a price, as banks often apply higher margins on the interbank rate, resulting in lower exchange rates passed onto customers.

 - Higher fees.
 On top of lower exchange rates, you may also be hit with a big exchange fee that banks often charge whether you transfer online or in person.
 By comparison, many IMT specialists offer fee free currency conversion transactions if you make large transactions.

 What are my other options for sending money abroad?

 Before you pick an IMT specialist or bank for your transfer, we should mention there are a few other options available, which include:

 Peer to peer transfers

-Peer to peer (P2P) platforms like TransferWise and CurrencyFair use a method called “member matching” to make the process of sending money overseas more affordable.
+Peer to peer (P2P) platforms use a method called “member matching” to make the process of sending money overseas more affordable.
 How it works is they match you with a person in the country you’re looking to send money to that is transferring a similar amount and only charge a small fee for providing you with the service.
 When your money is converted it’s done so with the “real” exchange rate (or close to it) also known as the mid-market rate, so the savings made could be considerable.